nightroman/FarNet/PowerShellFar/README.md

 **Warning: use this feature carefully, you can modify database data.**

-Data panel shows database records selected by a SQL command and provides tools used to modify and update data, insert and delete records.
+Data panel shows database records selected by a SQL command and provides tools to modify and update data, insert and delete records.

 **Keys and actions**